Papillary carcinoma of the thyroid is the most common cancer of the thyroid gland. The thyroid gland is located inside the front of the lower neck.

 Exams and Tests

-If you have a lump on your thyroid, your doctor will order blood tests and possibly an ultrasound of the thyroid gland.
+If you have a lump on your thyroid, your health care provider may order the following exams:

 Thyroid function tests are often normal in people with thyroid cancer.